contagon/handbook/handbook/11-young-women.md

 ## 11.1 Purpose and Organization

 The Young Women organization helps God’s children prepare to return to His presence.
-As they strive to become covenant daughters of God, young women will be “armed with righteousness and with the power of God in great glory” ([1 Nephi 14:14](https://www.churchofjesuschrist.org/study/scriptures/bofm/1-ne/14.14?lang=eng#p14)).
+As they strive to keep their covenants with God, young women will be “armed with righteousness and with the power of God in great glory” ([1 Nephi 14:14](https://www.churchofjesuschrist.org/study/scriptures/bofm/1-ne/14.14?lang=eng#p14)).

 ### 11.1.1 Purpose